OctopusDeploy/blog/blog/2017-11/sni-in-tomcat.md

 ## Conclusion

 So we can see that a single instance of Tomcat on a single port can respond with multiple different certificates depending on the host that was requested.
+This is the benefit that SNI provides to web servers.

 If you are interested in automating the deployment of your Java applications, [download a trial copy of Octopus Deploy](https://octopus.com/downloads), and take a look at [our documentation](https://octopus.com/docs/deploying-applications/deploy-java-applications).